-Only those animals exhibited at the County Fair will be eligible for the Premium Sale.
+Only those animals exhibited at the County Fair will be eligible for the Premium Auction.

 Any animal deemed "wild" will not be allowed to show.
-This will be determined by the Division Superintendent, Extension Agent, and Fair Board Chair.
+This will be determined by the division superintendent, extension agent, and fair association chairperson.

 All Exhibitors will be provided wood shavings for bedding in pens.
-Hosing of pens (for cleaning, watering or washing) will NOT be permitted.
+Hosing of pens (for cleaning, watering, or washing) will NOT be permitted.
 All washing of animals must occur in designated wash areas.
 Automatic waterers and misters will NOT be permitted.
 Fans will be provided in the area.
 Manure is to be removed and disposed of in the provided areas.